Empirical Bayes Estimation and Inference via Smooth Nonparametric Maximum Likelihood: Acknowledgements

-The proof follows the standard two-point testing argument; see, e.g., \citet{Butucea2008b}.
-We construct two densities $g_{n1}, g_{n2} \in \Gc_{r,\zeta,L;\textup{exp}}$ such that: \begin{enumerate} \item[(i)] $\|g_{n1}-g_{n2}\|_{L_2}$ is of order $\psi_n$, and \item[(ii)] the corresponding $n$-sample distributions are asymptotically indistinguishable. \end{enumerate} This yields the desired minimax lower bound.
+Our proof follows Le Cam’s standard two-point testing argument; see, e.g., \citet{Butucea2008b, Meister2009, Tsybakov2009}.
+Specifically, we will show that: \begin{enumerate} \item[(i)] $h_{n,\pm}$ in \eqref{eq:h construction} are proper densities on $\Real$ and $g_{n,\pm} \in \Gc$ in \eqref{eq:prior class}. \item[(ii)] $\|g_{n,+}-g_{n,-}\|_{L_2}^2$ is of order $n^{-\alphastar}(\log n)^{-1/2}$. \item[(iii)] the $n$-sample distributions based on $f_{n,\pm}$ are asymptotically indistinguishable. \item[(iv)] Apply the standard two-point testing reduction (see, e.g., (2.8), (2.9) and Theorem 2.2 of \citet{Tsybakov2009}) to obtain the desired minimax lower bound. \end{enumerate} We now verify each of these four items in turn.

-\textbf{Step 1: construction of the two least favorable densities.} Let $0<\delta<1$ and $D>4\delta$ be fixed for now, and define